-He currently works on a vast array of projects 'from teaspoon to
+He worked on a vast array of projects 'from teaspoon to city'

 workshops and lectures.
 His interaction with and involvement of

-people both within and outside the arts has led to design that
+people both within and outside the arts led to design that

-His practice is founded principally to 'make life better' - the
+His practice was founded principally to 'make life better' -

-uses painting, writing and 'playing' to further understanding of
+and uses painting, writing and 'playing' to further

-design.
-He sits on the architectural advisory boards for Wandsworth and Kensington &
+architectural advisory boards for Wandsworth and Kensington &

 Chelsea Councils.
-He is visiting Professor of
+He was Professor of Architecture at TU

 the degree of Honorary Doctor of Design (HonDDes)